titon/toolkit/docs/en/development/js/toolkit.md

 # Toolkit Object #

-The global `Toolkit` object is used extensively by and created for the plugin system.
+The global `Toolkit` object is used extensively by and created for the module system.
 It defines global options, localized messages, feature detection, and device support.
-It also acts as a namespace for plugins by housing a top level name to avoid global conflicts.
-Each plugin class definition can be found on the `Toolkit` object, for example, the accordion class is found under `Toolkit.Accordion`.
+It also acts as a namespace for modules by housing a top level name to avoid global conflicts.
+Each module class definition can be found on the `Toolkit` object, for example, the accordion class is found under `Toolkit.Accordion`.

 ## Debugging ##